 What matters most to me is the relationship we build.
 Therapy isn't a one-way street.
 It's collaborative.
 I'll bring my experience, training, and understanding.
 You bring your willingness to explore what's troubling you.
 Together, we'll work out what helps.
 I keep my fees affordable because I believe good therapy should be accessible, not just for those who can afford premium prices.

 My therapy room is located at 27a Fore Street, Hertford, SG14 1DJ.
 It's right in the town centre, within easy walking distance of Hertford East and Hertford North train stations.
-There's no dedicated car park, but you'll find parking nearby easily.
-The therapy room is on the second floor, and please bear in mind it's not wheelchair accessible unfortunately.

-I work with clients throughout Hertfordshire and the surrounding areas.
+Based in Hertford, I work with clients throughout Hertfordshire and the surrounding areas.
 My practice is convenient for people in Ware, Hoddesdon, Broxbourne, Cheshunt, and Welwyn Garden City.
 I also see clients from Hatfield, Stevenage, Bishop's Stortford, and Harlow.
 Those travelling from Enfield, Potters Bar, or other parts of North London find Hertford accessible.
-Of course, if you prefer online counselling, location doesn't matter at all.
-You can access therapy from anywhere with a quiet space and an internet connection.

 Introductory call